Hi-PACE/hipace/docs/source/run/parameters.rst

     require more particles.

 * ``<plasma name> or plasmas.prevent_centered_particle`` (`bool`) optional (default `0`)
-    When ``amr.n_cell`` and the plasma ppc is both odd, there will be plasma particle initialized in the exact center of the domain.
-A beam which is also at the center of the domain will not be able to push this particle away, causing the plasma particle to pass through the beam and increasing its emittance.
-Enabling this setting will cause all plasma particles to be initialized half a cell to the side so that no plasma particle will be at the exact center of the domain.
+    When ``amr.n_cell`` and the plasma ppc are both odd, a plasma particle is initialized in the exact center of the domain.
+A symmetric beam also initialized at the center of the domain will not be able to push this particle away, causing the plasma particle to pass through the beam and increasing its emittance.
+Enabling this setting causes all plasma particles to be initialized half a cell to the side so that no plasma particle will be at the exact center of the domain.
 However, this will also result in a gap at the domain boundary, which can lead to noise.